 Tragically, almost 30 per cent of all quad bike-related deaths in Australia since the turn of the millennium have occurred in Queensland.

-The state also has the unwanted record for the highest number of quad bike-related hospitalisations with many very easily preventable.
+The state also has the unwanted record for the highest number of quad bike-related hospitalisations, with many easily preventable.

-As we’ve seen in many other government campaigns, (the Department of Transport and Main Roads’ Join the Drive as a primary example) the need to enact behavioural change regarding long-standing, ingrained bad habits is a complex one.
+As we have seen in many other government campaigns, (the Department of Transport and Main Roads’ Join the Drive as a primary example) the need to enact behavioural change regarding long-standing, ingrained bad habits is a complex one.

-While there’s not necessarily a one-size fits all approach to correcting human behaviour, there is a very real opportunity to target highly engaged audiences to act as a Trojan horse – filtering messages to peers and family in the process.
+While there is not necessarily a one-size fits all approach to correcting human behaviour, there is a real opportunity to target highly engaged audiences to act as a Trojan horse — filtering messages to peers and family in the process.

 Recognising that youth in regional farming regions are a susceptible audience, WHSQ and Rowland have joined forces to expand on the existing gamified Ride ready campaign to further deliver subtle and direct messages about quad bike safety habits.

 While school-based competitions have proved successful during the campaign, the new Ride ready mobile game was developed by Rowland based on statistics from the University of Colorado that suggest simulations and games in learning environments see both an 11 per cent increase of factual knowledge and a nine per cent increase in retention rates.

 WHSQ’s Director of Awareness and Engagement George Buxton said the project was a first for WHSQ to have a mobile game developed as part of a public education campaign.

 “We specifically want to target older kids and young adults, and gaming has become such an ingrained part of our society we felt it was a good opportunity to try something new and convey serious information in a non-threatening environment,” George said.